 - Science notebook (optional)

-1. Place rocks in a pile on a work surface.
+- Place a varied collection of rocks on a table or work surface.

-2. Instead of telling your child(ren) how to sort the rocks, ask them if they see any differences in the rocks.
-If they are stumped encourage them to investigate them more closely by touching them or looking at them through a magnifying glass, etc. Sort the rocks based on their answers.
+- If they are stumped, encourage them to investigate them more closely by touching them, looking at them through a magnifying glass, etc.

-5. Repeat until you run out of ways to sort and classify the rocks.
+5. Repeat the Steps above until you run out of ways to sort and classify Stones.

 Sorting and Classifying Rocks Process

 My daughter sorted extra small (pebbles), small, medium, and large rocks.
-Learning to sequence using natural items such as rocks is a common forest school learning activity.
+Learning to sequence using natural items such as rocks is an everyday forest school learning activity.

-You don’t have to bring nature home in order to practice sorting and classifying.
+You don’t have to bring nature home to practice sorting and classifying.
 My daughter and I also enjoy sorting by size when we go on nature walks.
 We don’t collect the rocks when we do this.
-Instead, we point to pebbles, rocks, and boulders when we see them calling out what they are.
+Instead, we point to pebbles, rocks, and boulders when we see them, calling out what they are.

 The colors you sort will depend on the rocks you collect.
-My daughter was able to sort white, red, green, and gray rocks.
+My daughter could sort white, red, green, and gray stones.

-Next, she sorted the rocks based on whether or not they were one color, or had more than one color.
+Next, she sorted the rocks by whether they were one color or had more than one color.

 My daughter sorted smooth and bumpy or rough rocks.
-If they had any roughness at all they were put into the rough category even if they had smooth sections.
+If they were rough, they were put into the rough category, even if they had smooth sections.
 This is a great sensory activity.

 My daughter sorted square and round rocks.